 Joe Rau: I instantly related this back to myself.

 Rau: I won the Olympic Trials, I didn’t qualify for Rio, and I could have easily been like the wrestler we’re talking about.
 Believe me, I heard the stories.
 After the qualifiers I wanted to disappear for years and I still do.
 But I went to Rio and helped you guys train…

 Bisek: You understand that it’s bigger than yourself.

 Rau: It was bigger than myself and everyone was telling me stuff like, Oh, you’re so lucky, it must be so much fun.
 It must be an unreal experience.

 Bisek: The whole time it’s like torture.

 Rau: It was torture for me.
-I’m over here watching guys who I beat in medal matches at the Olympics.
+I’m over here watching guys who I beat get to wrestle in medal matches at the Olympics.
 You know, the guy who I lost to trying to qualify at the Pan Ams (Yasmany Lugo Cabrera, Cuba) wound up taking a silver medal.
 It was so hard for me to stay composed there.
 And I agree, I think it takes a lot more character to show up the next day and show up again, and show up again, and show up again, and show up again.
-Maybe I’m a little bit used to that, maybe this other wrestler has more of a history of success.
+Maybe I’m a little bit used to that.
+Maybe this other wrestler has more of a history of success.